lume/lume/README.md

 Behind the scenes, a Scene Graph is injected into the Engine so the Web Worker can receive ticks from the Engine. `SceneWorker.js` handles the calculations on each Node and maintains the graph on a separate thread from application logic (above).

+##Performance Tips

+- Don't use 'position' property to force elements into a layout, this will make the browser repaint Elements unnecessarily.
+Use float or flexbox instead.
+- Setting the z to either 'translate' or 'align' an Element to 1 will force DOMComponent to draw Matrix3D transforms and leverage GPU.

 ##Development